QUICK FACTS about the Occupational Therapy Department at Munroe-Meyer Institute

 To help children and adults with developmental disabilities and sensorimotor challenges participate successfully in everyday activities, utilizing evidence based practice and family-centered care; to provide clinical training to the next generation of practitioners; and to support research activities that promote clinical excellence.

-- Meyer Therapy Center was founded in 1958 to support the rehabilitation of children afflicted with polio, some of whom were inpatient at Children’s Hospital located across the street at that time or in residential care at the Hattie B Munroe Pavilion.
+- Meyer Therapy Center was founded in 1958 to support the rehabilitation of children afflicted with polio, some of whom were being treated as inpatients at Children’s Hospital located across the street at that time or in residential care at the Hattie B Munroe Pavilion.

 - MCRI (Meyer Children’s Rehabilitation Institute) occupational therapists were among the first to provide educationally related therapy services in Nebraska under PL 94-142 (EHA-1975), because many Nebraska school districts contracted with MCRI to educate their students with multiple and severe disabilities.